lukaszcz/coqhammer/README.md

   Limit the cost of the entire proof tree by `n`.
 The default is 1000.
-Note that this does not directly limit the depth of proof search, but only the cost of the whole proof tree, according to the cost model built into `sauto`.
-Example: `sauto 200`, `hauto 2000`.
+Note that this does not directly limit the depth of proof search, but only the cost (and thus size) of the final proof tree, according to the cost model built into `sauto`.

 * `using (lem1,...,lemn)`